Cahal Daly: Cardinal

 On 6 November 1990, Daly was appointed Archbishop of Armagh and, as such, Primate of All Ireland.
 His age made him an unexpected occupant of the post.
 Despite this it was requested that he stay in the role for three years before usual age of episcopal retirement at 75.
 Cardinal Daly took a notably harder line against the Irish Republican Army (IRA) than his predecessor, Tomás Cardinal Ó Fiaich.

-Daly was respectful of Protestant rights, and opposed formal integrated education of Catholics and Protestants.
-This policy was criticised by those who believed segregated education to be one of the causes of sectarianism in Northern Ireland, but was seen by the Catholic clergy as important for passing on their faith to future generations.
+Daly was respectful of Protestant rights, and opposed integrated education of Catholics and Protestants.
+This policy was criticised by those who saw segregated education as one of the causes of sectarianism in Northern Ireland, but was seen by the Catholic clergy as important for passing on their faith to future generations.
 He was utterly orthodox in opposing divorce, contraception, abortion, the ordination of women and any idea of dropping clerical celibacy.

 He was heckled by the audience on live television during a broadcast of The Late Late Show on RTÉ One on the topic of paedophilia in the 1990s.
 After his retirement in 1996 he made no public statement on the issue.

 Daly retired as Archbishop of Armagh on his 79th birthday, 1 October 1996, and subsequently suffered ill health.
 Although it was announced that he would attend the funeral of Pope John Paul II, he stayed home on the advice of his doctors.
 His age made him ineligible to participate in the 2005 conclave that elected Pope Benedict XVI.

 His death in 2009 brought to an end a two-year period during which Ireland had, for the first time in its history, three living Cardinals.